|Fitz Hugh Ludlow|

 Sept.
 11, 1789 - Alexander Hamilton was appointed by U.S. President George Washington to be the first secretary of the treasury.

 Sept.
-11, 1792 - The Hope Diamond was stolen along with other French crown jewels when six men break into the house where they are stored.
+11, 1792 - The Hope Diamond was stolen along with other French crown jewels when six men broke into the house where they are stored.

 Sept.
 11, 1824 – During his tour of the United States, the Marquis de Lafayette, celebrated the 47th anniversary of the Battle of Brandywine with French residents in New York.

 Sept.
-11, 1826 – Captain William Morgan was arrested in Batavia, N.Y. for debt.
-This set into motion the events that lead to his mysterious disappearance.
+11, 1826 – Captain William Morgan, an ex-freemason was arrested in Batavia, New York for debt after declaring that he would publish The Mysteries of Free Masonry, a book against Freemasonry.
+This sets into motion the events that lead to his mysterious disappearance.

 Sept.
 11, 1830 – The Anti-Masonic Party convention, one of the first American political party conventions, was held in Philadelphia, Pa.